jgreat/mobilecoin/.internal-ci/helm/fog-ingest/README.md

 `fog-ingest` is only designed to have one active instance.
 We should run at-least 2 in order to have a hot standby incase the active instance fails.
 Scaling the replicas doesn't improve performance.

 The peer list generation happens when the chart is generated.
-In order to scale the fog-ingest service you should adjust the `fogIngest.replicaCount` value and upgrade the chart.
+In order to scale the fog-ingest service you should adjust the `fogIngest.replicaCount` value and upgrade the fogIngest.
 The peer list is added to the ConfigMap additional pods will be added, but existing pods will not automatically update.
 Either destroy and re-create the pods or execute a restart of the fog services with supervisord.

 ## Setup